Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>Statement</dt>
       <dd>
          <div>
             <p>Path segments of a [=URI=] MUST only contain lowercase letters, digits or hyphens.
 This is also known as <a href="https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case">kebab-case</a>.
-Hyphens MUST only be used to deliniate distinct words.
-This also implies that diacritics MUST be normalized and special characters MUST be omitted.
+Hyphens MUST only be used to delineate distinct words.
+This also implies that diacritics MUST be normalised and special characters MUST be omitted.
             <p>Another implication of this rule is that file extensions MUST NOT be used.
-Resources SHOULD use the <code>Accept</code> header for content negotation.
+Resources SHOULD use the <code>Accept</code> header for content negotiation.
             <p>The last path segment MAY start with `_`, which is used as a convention to implement <a href="#/core/resource-operations">operations</a>
          </div>
       </dd>